 Where possible, consider using varied ways to present learning materials to students, to promote engagement and accessibility.
 Think of how you might present your learning materials using:

-- Short DIY videos or podcasts embedded in Canvas: see self-recording lectures on your own device
+- Short DIY videos or podcasts embedded in the LMS: see self-recording lectures on your own device

 - Zoom seminars or workshops: see using Zoom for synchronous tutorials